 - Reduce or eliminate caffeine and nicotine (stimulants) and alcohol (depressant), particularly close to bedtime.

-- Create a ‘worry book’ to keep beside the bed, to write down concerns if your mind is racing as you try to settle down for sleep or awake with anxious thoughts.
+- Create a ‘worry book’ to keep beside the bed, to write down concerns if your mind is racing as you try to settle down or if you awake with anxious thoughts.